Universal vs. Term Life Insurance: What's Better for Canadians?

 But, the cost of insurance is usually more than the cash value of a universal life insurance plan.

-Because term life premiums can be 10x cheaper than universal life premiums, Canadians can save a lot of money with a term policy.
+Because term life premiums can sometimes be up to 10x cheaper than universal life premiums, Canadians can save a lot of money with a term policy.

 Then, you can invest the money you saved in more stable areas like RRSPs and TFSAs.

-If you’re considering buying universal life insurance for the cash value, here are some important considerations from life insurance advisor, Erik Heidebrecht:
+If you’re considering buying universal life insurance for the cash value growth, here are some important considerations from life insurance advisor, Erik Heidebrecht:

 "You need a really good advisor who can (1) guide you through reading the policy and (2) meet with you regularly, once every six months to make sure that you’re paying what you need to be paying.